Blueblack319/vTrain/profiler/README.md

     - For copy-/memset-kind numbers, please refer to `CUpti_ActivityMemcpyKind` and `CUpti_ActivityMemoryKind` in the CUPTI document.

 To mark certain points to analyse, please use `timestamp(msg)`, which creates a timestamp with the given `msg` into traces.

+### Consideration

+The default buffer size for collecting traces is 32KB.
+If the context size of your ROI exceeds the buffer size, consider increasing the buffer size or periodically invoking `flushTrace()`.